ForgeRock/forgeops/docker/README.md

 There are a few ways to build the Docker images:

 * Manually.
 Copy the relevant artifacts (example: openam.war) to the directory and run ```docker build -t forgerock/openam openam```.

 * Use the build.sh shell script.
 This essentially the same as performing a manual build.
 The build.sh script is available for convenience.

 ## ForgeRock platform components

-Yoy must log on to backstage to download the relevant ForgeRock products.
-The dl.sh script is provided as an example of how to automate this process.
-You must have an API_KEY to use this script.
+You must log on to backstage to download the relevant ForgeRock products.
+Place the binaries in the appropriate folder, renaming them as required (openam.war, openidm.zip, opendj.zip, openig.war )

 ## Building Minor or Patch Releases